AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/frontmatter.md

 17 o.
 Repealed or Omitted.

 18 to 18f–3.
-Repealed or Transferred.
+Transferred or Repealed.

 #### SUBCHAPTER II—VOLUNTEERS IN PARKS PROGRAM ####